PostgREST/postgrest/docs/configuration.rst

   **In-Database** `n/a`
   =============== =================

-  Number of connections to keep open in PostgREST's database pool.
-Having enough here for the maximum expected simultaneous client connections can improve performance.
-Note it's pointless to set this higher than the :code:`max_connections` GUC in your database.
+  Number of maximum connections to keep open in PostgREST's database pool.

 .. _db-pool-acquisition-timeout: